 Abstract: Can machine learning techniques be used to predict high-impact, general technologies?
 We find that an ensemble of deep learning models that analyze both the text of patents as well as their bibliometric information can ex-ante identify such patents, accurately identifying 80 of the top 100 high generality patents in the hold-out sample.
 We also find that just the abstracts of patents have enough information content to allow a deep learning model trained on them to outperform models that take into account many quality indicator variables about patents.
 This ability to identify promising technologies early can be highly valuable for society, helping spot promising technologies in their nascent stages, with implications for national technology policy as well as for the R&D strategies of firms.
 It also demonstrates that machine learning-driven prediction models can be fruitfully applied even to such complex, socio-culturally driven processes as technology adoption.

-Anoop Menon, Gideon Nave, Sudeep Bhatia (Under Review), Emotional Expressions Predict Risky Decisions by S&P 500 Executives.
+Anoop Menon, Gideon Nave, Sudeep Bhatia (Working), Volatility-Induced Emotions Impact Mergers and Acquisitions by S&P 500 Executives.

 Abstract: Risky decisions are at the heart of strategic managerial practice, and research suggests that they might be susceptible to emotional influences.
-However, as most work to date on the topic has relied on laboratory experiments conducted on college students, the extent to which emotions impact real-world high-stake decisions made by experienced managers is questionable.
-We address this question by investigating how risky decisions of the S&P 500 firms (a list of 500 of the largest publicly traded firms on the NYSE), on whether to conduct mergers and acquisitions (M&A) are influenced by emotions, induced by volatility in the stock prices of the firms.
-By performing text-based sentiment analysis on the earnings conference calls of these firms, we confirm that the volatility of the firms’ stocks increases the expression of negative emotions, and in turn leads to fewer M&A deals.
-The main emotional effect holds even when controlling for volatility itself, ruling out the possibility that the effect is epiphenomenal.
-Furthermore, the relationship between emotions and M&A decisions is mainly driven by the expression of sadness and fear – emotions that involve appraisals of uncertainty and lack of control – in line with the predictions of the appraisal tendency framework.
+However, the association between emotions and real-world high-stakes decisions made by experienced managers is questionable, because most work to date on the topic has relied on laboratory experiments conducted on college students, and as the capacity to measure emotions in the field has been limited.
+This work addresses the void in the literature by examining the relationship between emotional expressions of executives of S&P 500 companies (the largest 500 publicly traded firms on the NYSE) and subsequent risky decisions about whether to conduct mergers and acquisitions (M&A), in a large panel dataset.
+By performing text-based sentiment analysis on the quarterly earnings conference calls of these firms (N = 15,555 calls, conducted between 2005-2016), we reveal that the expression of negative emotions predicts less risk taking by the firms, as reflected by fewer M&A deals (controlling for fundamental financial variables, firm- and year-level effects).
+The relationship between emotions and M&A decisions is driven by the expression of sadness and fear, emotions that involve appraisals of uncertainty and lack of control, and less by expressions of anger (which involves appraisals of certainty and control), in line with the predictions of exiting theories of emotion and risk taking.
 We conclude by discussing the implications of our findings for managerial practice and highlight limitations and avenues for future research.

-Abstract: This study explores how new text analysis tools can be used in strategic management research that examines unstructured textual data.
-We build on two established natural language processing (NLP) techniques, vector space models and topic modeling, to create text-based measures of several core constructs in strategy – namely strategic change, positioning, and focus.
-These techniques are applied to the entire sample of 50,506 business descriptions in 10-K annual reports from 1997 to 2016.
-Results show that these new methods produce innovative yet meaningful measures of firm strategy which open many previously unexplored avenues for research to strategy scholars.
-The study advances emerging strategy research utilizing text analysis methods, demonstrates that NLP techniques can overcome the limitations of traditional text analysis methods such as keyword counts and mapping analysis, and provides a template for how other machine learning techniques could be introduced into strategy.
+Abstract: This study explores how new text analysis tools can be used in strategy research that examines unstructured textual data.
+We build on two established Natural Language Processing (NLP) techniques, vector space models and topic modeling, to create text-based measures of several core strategy constructs – strategic change, positioning, and focus.
+These techniques are applied to 52,392 business descriptions in 10-K annual reports filed from 1996 to 2017.
+Our analysis shows that these new methods produce novel measures of strategy, opening up previously unexplored avenues of research to strategy scholars.
+The study advances emerging research utilizing text analysis, demonstrates that NLP techniques can overcome some limitations of traditional text analysis methods, and provides a template for how other machine learning techniques could be introduced into strategy.

 Abstract: Research has demonstrated the value of interfirm networks for firm performance, but less attention has been given to how firms strategically modify their networks.
 We develop a framework that treats strategic network change as a classic decision problem with three elements: objectives, actions, and modifiers.
 This allows us to consider network change actions beyond tie additions and deletions, to include corporate strategies like mergers, divestitures, entry, and exit.
 We link these actions to the pursuit of valuable network positions (openness, closure, and status).
 Our framework generates testable propositions, points to ‘white spaces’ in the literature on network dynamics, and raises the possibility of integrating the literatures on corporate strategy and networks.